alephium/react-dapp-template/README.md

 # My React dApp

-This monorepo was designed to provide a developer-friendly experience to Alephium ecosystem newcomers.
+This template monorepo was designed to provide a developer-friendly experience to Alephium ecosystem newcomers.
 It is split into 2 parts:

 - app: contains the React frontend part of the dApp
 - contracts: contains the dApp contracts